ixiaopan/blog/content/post/probabilistic-model.md

 ---
 title: "Probabilistic Model"
 date: "2021-05-26"
-description: "In the previous post [Descriptive Statistics](https://ixiaopan.github.io/blog/post/descriptive-statistics/), we focused on summary statistics on a particular data set.
-However, in machine learning, we usually attempt to make inference, i.e. infer the unknown parameters from the given data.
-For unknown things, we use **probability** to describe its uncertainty.
-For inference, we use Bayes' rule to invert it into a forward process"
+description: "The goal of machine learning is to infer an unknown pattern from data.
+However, both parameters and predictions are estimated values, so how confident are we in these values?
+To measure uncertainty, we use probability.
+On the other hand, Bayes' theorem provides a framework for us to invert the problem into a forward process, where we observe data from parameters instead of making inferences from data."
 # tags: []
 categories: [
     "Machine Learning",